Society-for-Internet-Blaseball-Research/docs/docs/phases.md

 5 | - | After post-season, before election.
 Transitions to phase 6 on Sunday at 5am PST.
 Unknown why this happens or what the differences are.
 6 | - | Same as phase 5.
 0 | Blaseball Gods' Day | Post-election, results are visible here.
 Starts at 12pm PST on Sunday, and lasts until the season ticks over at 1am PST on Monday.
+12 | Pre-Tournament | A custom tournament (such as the Coffee Cup) is starting shortly 13 | Tournament Play | Tournament games are being played 14 | Tournament Round Complete | A round of the tournament has finished 15 | Tournament Complete | The tournament is complete